 Recruiting Marketing actually provides an on-board solution: When a user clicks “Apply” on any job, a request is sent to an ajax endpoint ([rmk-domain]/services/cas/createpayload/

 ) to find the job requisition id which is then sent to Recruiting Management in order to start the application process.
-The request is sent as JSON, the response is sent as JSON and the endpoint does not require any sort of authentication.
+The request is sent as JSON, the response is sent as JSON and the endpoint only requires a session id cookie an a CSRF token header as authentication.
 Let’s take a quick look at the request and response for the above mentioned job.

 Request JSON